Skip to content

 What is prostate biopsy recovery like?

-Temporary blood in urine, semen, or stool and urinary discomfort can occur.
-Fever, severe pain, or inability to urinate should be reported promptly.
+Temporary perineal soreness, blood in urine or semen, and urinary discomfort can occur.
+Fever, chills, severe pain, heavy bleeding, or inability to urinate should be reported promptly.

 Can MRI replace biopsy?